Most Agencies Talk Traffic. CFOs Care About Revenue Velocity.

 Revenue Velocity Is the CFO's Growth Metric

-When you present revenue velocity to your CFO, you're not just showing numbers you're showing understanding.
-You're demonstrating that you speak the language of revenue, risk, and return.
-You're proving that you're a strategic partner, not just a cost centre.
+When you present revenue velocity to your CFO, you're not just showing numbers, you're showing understanding.
+You're demonstrating that you can connect marketing activity, sales execution, and financial outcomes into a single, measurable system.

 © 2025 Alspark.
 All rights reserved.